 First of all, advances in technology have made orthodontics come a long way from where it was when you were a child.
 Procedures that can cut treatment time dramatically are available.
 Clear braces make orthodontics a little less metal mouth and a bit more stylish.
 If Invisalign is an option for you, you may be able to get the orthodontic treatment you want without ever having to wear braces.

 The second reason is the most important one.
 Your perception of what an adult with braces represents to others is totally wrong.

-When you see someone of a track or path, jogging and listening to their favorite tune, do you automatically think something negative about that person?
+When you see someone on a track or path, jogging and listening to their favorite tune, do you automatically think something negative about that person?
 What if you see someone eating a healthy meal?
 What about if you see someone that just got a nice haircut or a great new outfit?
 Do you think poorly of them?
 No, you don’t.
 As a matter of fact, you think the opposite.
 If you see someone taking care of their health, you automatically think positive thoughts about that person.
 Have you ever seen someone in their eighties riding a bicycle?
 It’s awesome!
 If you see someone of any age wearing some nice clothes and sporting a fresh new haircut, you automatically think, “man, I like the way that person presents themselves, very professional, it shows how much they care,”.
-People that take care of themselves and that are actively improving themselves are attractive.
+People that take care of themselves and that are actively improving themselves usually elicit a positive response.
 They care about themselves.
 They want to be better today than they were yesterday.